 - Castletown is our prime tourist attraction and its parklands are extensively used by Celbridge residents who have come to value them even more highly during the pandemic.
 A better connection between Castletown and its estate village has long been sought and needs to be reconsidered.
 Visitors should be able to approach via the historic Lime avenue but also be encouraged to visit the town.
-(This is also identified in the Strategy above).

--If the Liffey Valley Greenway, (and possibly Blueway), could be advanced Celbridge and Castletown could both benefit.

--In conjunction with the stakeholders, consider in detail how to advance tourism in the town - lands.
+(This is also identified in the Strategy above). - -If the Liffey Valley Greenway, (and possibly Blueway), could be advanced Celbridge and Castletown could both benefit. - -In conjunction with the stakeholders, consider in detail how to advance tourism in the town - especially considering the linkages between the town, sites of interest and the surrounding demesne lands.